loudove/f90tw/README.md

     **PLEASE NOTE** that each code line should be terminated with `;` while the string concatenation operator (`//`) should be replaced with the `F90CONCAT` macro and the line continuation operator (`&`) with the `F90LNCONT` macro.
 Moreover, `F90SPOT` macro expands to the `filename:line` string, while `F90SPOTMSG(MSG)` macro appends the MSG string to it. <u>You can simplify the implementation here by just calling a fortran method implemented elsewhere.</u> This approach is maybe preferable since you will avoid the drawbacks of preprocessing relevant to code's clarity and debugging.
 - **ENDTESTMODULE** : (*optional*) module end statement.
 The only argument here is the name of the module (MODULENAME) used also with the **TESTMODULE** macro.

-Using this approach, the c++ implementation becomes rather easy since you have to set the `CURRENTTESTFILE` definition located at the very begining of the file to point the fortran pair and just include the header corresponding to the framework in use (`f90tw_gtest.h` for *gtest* or `f90tw_boost.h` for *boost*).
+Using this approach, the c++ implementation becomes rather easy since it is based on preprocessing the same fortran file, with different definitions of the macros resulting automatically in a) the declarations of the fortran test methods and b) the framework tests which essentially wrap these methods.
+A more detailed description of the fortran and c/c++ files is provided [here](example/README.md).

 Boost.test assertions tests
 ---------------------------